 Your signature might make the other person happy because you helped him or her out.
 But that excitement does not last forever.
 “Buyer’s remorse” can set in.

-Even worse, the person who you helped most likely has bad credit.
-So he or she does not care whether another negative mark appears on his or her credit report.
+Even worse, the person who you helped may have bad credit.
+So they may not be as concerned about whether another negative mark appears on their credit report.
 Needless to say, you have much more to lose.

 5. You are 100 percent liable on a loan that could be a significant amount

-The lender might not want to go through the trouble of suing you and agree to settle the balance owed.
+The lender might not want to go through the trouble of suing you and instead agree to settle the balance owed.
 That will mean you could have tax liability for the difference.
-Meaning if you owe $10,000 and settle for $4,000, you may have to report the other $6,000 as “debt forgiveness income” on your tax returns.
+For example, if you owe $10,000 and settle for $4,000, you may have to report the other $6,000 as “debt forgiveness income” on your tax returns.

 Also, settling on the account will leave a negative mark on your credit report.
 The account does not state “paid as agreed,” but rather, “settled.”
 Your score suffers because of that new mark.

-7. Co-signing a loan could make approval of a loan you might need impossible
+7. Cosigning could make approval of a loan you might need impossible

 Be prepared to make the loan payment.
-I would tell you to take the monthly payment and put it into a savings account and then keep it there.
+You may want to consider taking the monthly payment and putting it into a savings account to hold it there.
 Once you have 12 monthly payments saved, you can stop saving.
 Hopefully, you never have to pay more than 12 payments on the loan, but be prepared for the worst-case scenario that you have to make the payment.

 9. You may need to sue the other responsible party if payments are not made and you get sued